bmazzarol/Icicle/Icicle.Docs/articles/getting-started.md

    [!code-csharp[Example3](../../Icicle.Tests/Examples/GettingStarted.cs#Example3)]

-2. @Icicle.TaskScope.Run* can only be called once
+2. @Icicle.TaskScope.Run* can only be called once, and must be called

 This enforces the following semantics,